-Comment page for “The Northwest Coast of America” (chapter 6, pp.173-222) in Ruth Benedict’s Patterns of Culture for Hartwick College students in Cultural Anthropology 2016.
-As with the previous chapter on Dobu, thought about if “culture” is the best explanation.
+This was the comment page for “The Northwest Coast of America” (chapter 6) in Ruth Benedict’s Patterns of Culture for Cultural Anthropology 2016.
+As with the previous chapter on Dobu, we thought about if “culture” is the best explanation.
 After all, where did they get all those blankets for potlatch?

 Rough notes below and Disqus comments follow.